pavlarsen/Final_Project/README.md

 8. For our ""Deep Learning Model"", we also saw an improvement in score, as we achieved the following results:
 ![image](https://user-images.githubusercontent.com/113153777/223901112-b1b20d3b-b83e-4adf-bcf6-781b945e92c1.png)

-We decided to try these two models because while investigating this topic it was often mentioned that both Random Forest and Deep Learning had the best overall accuracy score.
-So, we decided to test this, as we wanted to see the comparison.
-Another reason was the easy process of implementing the Random Forest and how fast it was to play around with, as mentioned before, by eliminating columns and running it again.
-Deep learning, on the other and, took longer to implement and to run.
-Also, the computer power needed to run Deep learning models is far higher so it takes more time to train.
-In other words, we wanted to see the performance difference between an easy to compute and low computer power model and a harder to compute program that requires high computer power, both as alternatives that could fit most people around the world.

 ---